galaxyproject/training-material/RNA-Seq/RNA-Seq-hands-on.md

 **Step 6: Analyse differential gene expression with DESeq2**

 - In Step 5, we counted only reads that mapped to chr4.
-To get more meaningful results in the following analysis, please import the 3 treated and 4 untreated count files from the data library Galaxy course →  RNA-seq →  count_matrix.
+To get more meaningful results in the following analysis, please import the 3 treated and 4 untreated count files from [Zenodo](http://dx.doi.org/10.5281/zenodo.61771) by right-clicking →  copy link location and paste the link in Galaxy →  Upload File from your computer →  paste/fetch data →  start.
 These files contains the read counts for all Drosophila genes and not only for reads mapped to chr4.

-> They are on Zenodo as well, aren't they?

 In our example, we have samples with two varying factors: (1) condition (either treated or untreated) and (2) sequencing type (paired-end or single-end).
 A multi-factor analysis allows us to assess  the effect of the treatment taking also the sequencing type into account.